Registration

 • Access to the University Library

-The Nîmes University Institute of Technology (IUT) is part of the University of Montpellier (UM), but it is located in Nîmes.
+The Nîmes IUT is part of the University of Montpellier (UM), but it is actually located in Nîmes.

 Registration will reopen on Monday, August 24.